Christmas Tree Adventure

 Now, so you don’t worry.
 The truck finally got pulled out and was able to be driven home.
 No undercarriage damage.
 It ended up requiring a second tow truck due to how it was wedged into the ground and the ice so we all got a ride home and my boyfriend’s dad stayed behind with the first tow truck driver to wait for the second.
 Unfortunately, someone decided to go up the hill without chains even after seeing our predicament and when coming down slid into the truck causing some minor damage (best to wait if you’re not properly prepared).
 Everyone was okay though, and the truck is *mostly* fine!

 We left our tree at my boyfriend’s parents’ house to acclimate for several days.
 Then, we brought it home to decorate.
 That was the final step to making our tiny little apartment a cozy Christmas home.
-Perfect timing to start reading my December book club book, The Little Book of Hygge!
+Perfect timing to start reading my December book club book The Little Book Of Hygge !

 Christmas Projects